Barton Hills, Michigan: History

 In the early 1900s the land now occupied by Barton Hills Village was used for cattle grazing by a local firm, Towar Dairy.
-Around 1910 the Detroit Edison Company needed to increase its electrical generating capacity and decided to construct a series of dams and power stations along the Huron River.
+Around 1910, the Detroit Edison Company needed to increase its electrical generating capacity and decided to construct a series of dams and power stations along the Huron River.
 For that purpose they purchased 2,000 acres and water rights along both sides of the Huron River, including the Towar Dairy property.
 The present Barton Dam was built in 1913.

 An area known as "Huron Farms" was established by the Detroit Edison Company in 1913 on this property on the north shore of the Huron River, adjacent to the City of Ann Arbor.
 Land owned by the company was also used for agricultural purposes, including farms, dairy cattle, and fruit orchards.

-Detroit Edison's president, Alex Dow, devoted parted of the company's acquisition as an exclusive residential community for company executives.
+Detroit Edison's president, Alex Dow, devoted part of the company's acquisition as an exclusive residential community for company executives.
 Dow and his wife Vivienne selected a site just north of the Barton Dam, on former pastureland, for their own house.
 In 1915, the company contracted with the Olmsted Brothers, famous for their park and subdivision designs, as landscape architects for the new community.
 The Olmsted Brothers architectural firm, designers of Central Park in New York City, were employed to lay out lot lines and roads which they did in great detail.
 Most of that plan is still in use today.
 At first a denuded hill sloping into the pond, jokingly referred to as "Barren Hill", the Olmstead Brothers plan prescribed that the area be reforested.
 Several Detroit Edison executives had constructed homes along the river in this area by the early 1920s.
 In 1924 the company platted and deeded the Towar parcel as a subdivision called Barton Hills, and in the process placed deed restrictions on the property to ensure that it would remain a controlled residential community.
 When homes were constructed in the 1920s, restrictions attached to each deed stipulated that the homes must be designed by a registered architect.